aiven/devportal/docs/tools/cli/project.rst

 ``avn project list``
 ''''''''''''''''''''

-List all the projects that you have access to.
+Lists all the projects that you have access to.

-**Example:** list all the projects available to use with a ``--project`` command switch.
+**Example:** List all the projects available to use with a ``--project`` command switch.

 ::